 This is the target schedule for readings for the semester.
 I expect it will change some over the course of the semester.
 As those changes are made I will post the revised schedule on D2L.
-The reading assignment listed is to be prepared for Wednesday of each week.
-On most Fridays we will focus on practical application of what we are learning.
 Like last semester, the songs noted with each assignment have almost no educational value. ©